|

 Let his Word and Light search your heart and show its defects to you; you repent, and He changes you by grace - one defect at a time.

-- But I say to you that whoever is angry with his brother without a cause will be in danger of the judgment; and whoever says to his brother, 'Raca,' [in contempt] shall be in danger of the council; but he who says, 'you fool,' shall be in danger of hell fire.
+- But I say to you that whoever is angry with his brother will be in danger of the judgment; and whoever says to his brother, 'Raca,' [in contempt] shall be in danger of the council; but he who says, 'you fool,' shall be in danger of hell fire.

 Therefore if you bring your gift to the altar, and remember that your brother has something against you;